We selected 10 awesome destinations for sailing adventures around the world: from Galapagos to Greece, from US to French Polynesia.

 2. Galapagos Islands, Ecuador

 This tiny archipelago of islands in the eastern Pacific Ocean is remote, though it entices people from all over the world to see its legendary abundance of rare wildlife.
+Wildlife can be seen all over the island and even more can be seen when experiencing a 4 day Coral yacht tour.
 Demand for berths here is heavy, making expedition cruising the best way to explore the 19 islands while boning up on Darwin’s theory of evolution.
 Maybe you might be interested in a Global Basecamps tour while you’re there.

 3. Port Townsend, Washington